 Our horse and cart driver suggested we call in at a local village to experience Myanmar village life.
 The kids absolutely loved this.
 Although obviously catering to tourist visitors, this gave us a real insight into village life in Myanmar, where the local villages live off the land, growing cotton and peanuts.
 We learned how to make peanut oil, and had a go at operating the farm machinery and weaving loom.

 The two villages in Bagan most commonly visited by tourists are Minnanthu and East Pwazaw – ask your horse & cart driver to take you to one.
 Note that you will be expected to give a ‘tip’ to whoever shows you around the village, and strongly encouraged to buy some of their local handmade products.

 Hot Air Ballooning over Bagan

-Undoubtedly one of the absolute highlights of our visit to Bagan was our sunrise hot air balloon ride.
+Undoubtedly one of the absolute highlights of our visit to Myanmar was our sunrise hot air balloon ride over Bagan.
 Gliding peacefully over the surrounding villages of Bagan and seeing the temples in the beautiful morning light is a memory we will always keep with us.
 Oh and did I mention the champagne breakfast on landing?
 Ballooning over Bagain is expensive – but worth it.
 Be sure to book well ahead to avoid disappointment as spaces are limited.

 Note that kids have to be aged 8 or over to ride in the hot air balloon, so if you have younger kids like we do, you will need to arrange a babysitter (this can be tough as you need to leave at 5am, but luckily our hotel arranged this for us).